Skip to content

 In this instance, we define a new property username by using resolve, allowing us to reduce the getting username logic into a property instead.

-We don't define a name in this getUserId instance because we want guard and resolve to reapply into multiple instance.
+We don't define a name in this getUserId instance because we want guard and resolve to reapply into multiple instances.

 TIP

-Same as macro, resolve plays well if the logic for getting the property is complex and might not worth for a small operation like this.
-But since in the real-world we are going to need database-connection, caching, and queing might make it fits the narrative.
+Same as macro, resolve plays well if the logic for getting the property is complex and might not be worth it for a small operation like this.
+But since in the real-world we are going to need database-connection, caching, and queuing it might make it fit the narrative.

 Scope